The Financial Technology Law Review: Indonesia

 v Payment services

 A company providing payment services is required to obtain a licence from Bank Indonesia.
-Bank Indonesia Regulation No. 22/23/PBI/2020 regarding Payment Systems, dated 30 December (BI Reg 22), divides payment system providers into payment service providers and payment system infrastructure providers.
+BI Reg 22 divides payment system providers into payment service providers and payment system infrastructure providers.
 Payment system providers are defined as banks or non-bank institutions that provide services to facilitate payment transactions to service users.
 They may carry out the following activities: (1) provision of information on fund source; (2) payment initiation or acquiring services; (3) administration of fund source; and (4) remittance services.
 Payment system infrastructure providers are defined in BI Reg 22 as parties providing infrastructure that may be used to conduct the transfer of funds for the interest of their members.
 Payment system infrastructure providers may provide clearing or final settlement services for the interest of members.
+Details on licensing requirements are further elaborated in BI Reg 23/6 for payment service providers and BI Reg 23/7 for payment system infrastructure providers.

 vi Mandated accessibilities to client or product data

-Minister of Communication and Informatics Regulation No. 5 of 2020 regarding Private Electronic System Providers (MOCI Reg 5), dated 24 November 2020, requires private electronic system providers (private ESPs) to grant access to their electronic systems or electronic data to (1) authorised institutions for supervisory purposes; and (2) law enforcement officers for the purpose of law enforcement, in particular criminal investigations, prosecutions and trials conducted in Indonesia.
-A private ESP is defined in MOCI Reg 5 as an individual, business entity or the public that operates an electronic system.
+MOCI Regulation No. 5 of 2020 regarding private electronic system providers, dated 24 November 2020, as amended by MOCI Regulation No. 10 of 2021, dated 21 May 2021 (MOCI Reg 5), requires private electronic system providers (ESPs) to grant access to their electronic systems or electronic data to (1) authorised institutions for supervisory purposes and (2) law enforcement officers for the purpose of law enforcement, in particular criminal investigations, prosecutions and trials conducted in Indonesia.
+A private ESP is defined in MOCI Reg 5 as an individual, business entity or member of the public that operates an electronic system.
 Electronic system is further defined therein as a series of electronic devices and procedures that serve to prepare, collect, process, analyse, store, display, publish, transmit or disseminate electronic information.
-Therefore, there is an obligation for private ESPs to provide their electronic client or product data to authorities, as relevant third parties.
+Therefore, there is an obligation for private ESPs to provide their electronic client or product data to authorities as relevant third parties.

 Cryptocurrencies, initial coin offerings (ICO) and security tokens